The Benefits of Sponsoring International Talent

 Sponsoring international talent involves several costs that businesses should budget for:

-Skilling Australians Fund (SAF) levy - paid per sponsored worker
+Skilling Australians Fund (SAF) Levy: This is paid per sponsored worker.

-In any scenario, it is likely more cost-effective than hiring a recruiter, and not filling the position could financially impact the business.
-Therefore, this expense might be advantageous for the company.
+In any scenario, sponsoring talent is likely more cost-effective than hiring a recruiter.
+Not filling the position could financially impact your business.
+Therefore, this expense might be advantageous for your company.

 Your Obligations as a Sponsor